OlgaKuklina/Figaro/README.md

 - See all media content in the google map.
 - Change radius of the media search service.
 - Browse recent media posted by authenticated user
-- The pagination feature was implemented for item 5 via infinite scrolling with page size = 5.
+- The pagination feature was implemented for home page via infinite scrolling with page size = 5.
 See the source code for details.

 Release Notes
 ======